dtomlinson91/panaetius/docs/source/introduction.rst

 You can overwrite the ``config.toml`` location by setting the environment variable:

 .. code-block:: bash

     DEFAULT_CONFIG_PATH = "~/path/to/config"

 Setting values in your code
 ############################

-Values in a ``config.toml`` or from an environment variable need to set in your work in order for you to use them.
+Values in a ``config.toml`` or from an environment variable need to be set in your work in order for you to use them.
 You can do this easily by

-- importing panaetius
+- importing panaetius.
-- using the :func:`panaetius.library.set_config`
+- using the :func:`panaetius.library.set_config` function.

 E.g your script could contain: